codemilli/wikis/Upgrading-to-Guard-2.0.md

 * [optional] `.gem_name`

 **Breaking change:** The signature of `#notify` in the notifiers has changed from `#notify(type, title, message, image, options = {})` to `notify(message, opts = {})` (`:type`, `:title` and `:image` must now be passed in the `opts` hash.

+Even though the notifiers system (including the notifiers `#notify` methods signature) has been completely rewritten, this shouldn't create any issues since individual notifiers' interface shouldn't be called directly.
+You should always use the `Guard::Notifier.notify` method instead.